ohata-toast/Network-VPC/en/overview.md

 #### Subnet

-Refers to a subnetwork, which is a subdivided IP address area within the IP network.<br>https://en.wikipedia.org/wiki/Subnetwork
+Refers to a subnetwork, which is a subdivided IP address range within the IP network.<br>https://en.wikipedia.org/wiki/Subnetwork

 #### Internet Gateway

-Generally known as Gateway, it refers to a pathway of a network configured by a subnet to outside.<br>https://en.wikipedia.org/wiki/Gateway_(telecommunications)#Internet_gateway
+Generally known as a gateway, it refers to a pathway of a network configured by a subnet to the outside.<br>https://en.wikipedia.org/wiki/Gateway_(telecommunications)#Internet_gateway

 #### NAT Gateway